The Outdoor Circle: 21st century

 In 2009, the Circle expressed concern that a visit to Hawaii made by the Wienermobile was a violation of a law against mobile advertising in Hawaii, with director of environmental programs Bob Loy describing the vehicle as "a perfect example of a billboard truck", although no charges were levied against the Wienermobile.

-In 2011, the Circle became one of the plaintiffs in a federal lawsuit aiming to halt an elevated rail system project for the Honolulu Rail Transit from going forward, motivated by a belief that the rail would negatively affect approximately 900 trees and have an additional negative effect on the scenic views in Honolulu; former organization president Susan Spangler stated that "It’ll be so ugly".
+In 2011, the Circle became one of the plaintiffs in a federal lawsuit aiming to halt an elevated rail system project for Skyline from going forward, motivated by a belief that the rail would negatively affect approximately 900 trees and have an additional negative effect on the scenic views in Honolulu; former organization president Susan Spangler stated that "It’ll be so ugly".
 However, a federal judge greenlit the project in December 2012 along most of its length.

 In 2013, the Circle opposed a proposal to put advertisements on Honolulu city buses, arguing that the ads would be a public forum and that they would damage the "natural beauty" of Honolulu.
 After the organization created a mockup of a Joe Camel cigarette advertisement on a Honolulu bus, intending to point out that advertisements which are used now may be considered unacceptable in the future, then-Mayor of Honolulu Kirk Caldwell accused the Circle of "trying to create fear and misinformation" while Transportation Services Director Michael Formby described the mockup as "offensive [...] because [the Circle] knew we would never do that and yet they put out that press release."